koireader/docs/source/index.html.md

 > Make sure to replace <code>APIKEY</code> with your API key and <code>PATH</code> with your file path.

 KoiReader uses API keys to allow access to the API.
-You can register a new KoiReader API key at our [developer portal](https://dev.koireader.com).
+You can register for a new KoiReader API key at our [developer portal](https://dev.koireader.com).

-KoiReader expects for the API key to be included in all API requests to the server in a header that looks like the following:
+The end points expect for the API key to be included in all API requests to the server in a header that looks like the following:

 <!-- `Authorization: meowmeowmeow` -->
 `X-ApiKey: APIKEY`